Skip to content

 As far as a whole Sea Salt exterior paint job goes, I was not able to find a single person who used Sea Salt on their entire house.

-I suspect this is because Sea Salt in bright outdoor lighting would look very washed out and minty.
+I suspect this may be because Sea Salt in bright outdoor lighting could look a little washed out and/or minty.

-Here are a couple of alternatives for a soft gray green like Sea Salt:
+Here are a couple of examples and alternatives for a soft gray green like Sea Salt:

 Sherwin Williams Oyster Bay